"Are you adopted?" "Why are your parents' different colors?" "Wow, you look so exotic!" "You're black but you don't even act black."

 These stereotypical phrases are heard regularly to people of mixed race or ethnicity, including myself.
 While some questions allow me to proudly share my heritage, many of the other comments used to contribute to feelings of confusion, misplacement, while forcing me to justify the way that I am to others.
-This is my story about how I was able to overcome these insecurities about my background while growing up in a predominantly white community.
+Meghan Markle's article in Elle inspired me to share my own story, which share many similarities.
+So, this is my story about how I was able to overcome these insecurities about my background while growing up in a predominantly white community.

 Ever since I can remember, I was aware of my different ethnicities.
 My father, a strong African American man and my mother, a graceful Filipino woman, both gave me a good sense of who I am and where I come from.
 There were times when I was younger, I recall asking my mother shyly, "Why is my skin darker than yours?"
 To this, she would simply answer, "Because that is the way that God made you."
 My parents emphasized how my facial features and my eye color were the same as theirs, just like other families.
 These answers gave me clarity, confidence, and comfort.
 However, this did not last for long.